patrocinio/cloud-private-bootcamp/Labs_development/Lab-Install-CLI-Tools_DJM.md

 [4.
 Install the Helm CLI](#helm)

 ## Overview
-In this lab exercise you will install the Kubernetes CLI, the IBM Cloud Private CLI and other useful tools.
+In this lab exercise, you install the Kubernetes CLI, the IBM Cloud Private CLI, and other useful tools.

 ### Install kubectl <a name="kubectl"></a>
-1. In a **terminal** session connected to your `master` node as the **root** user issue the following command to install the `kubectl` Kubernetes CLI
+1. In a **terminal** session, connect to your `master` node as the **root** user, and run the following command to install the `kubectl` Kubernetes CLI:

   ```
   docker run -e LICENSE=accept --net=host -v /usr/local/bin:/data ibmcom/icp-inception:2.1.0.3-ee cp /usr/local/bin/kubectl /data
   ```

 ### Configure kubectl to connect to your ICP Cluster <a name="connect"></a>
-1. If you aren't already logged in to the ICP Admin Console from a previous exercise, open a browser and navigate to `https://<icp_master_ip>/8443` and log in using `username: admin` and `password: admin`
+1. If you are not already logged in to the ICP Admin Console from a previous exercise, open a browser and navigate to `https://<icp_master_ip>/8443`.
+Log in by using `username: admin` and `password: admin`.

-2. Click the **User** icon on the navigation bar and then select **Configure Client** to display the commands that are used to configure a kubectl command line to connect to this ICP Cluster.
+2. Click the **User** icon on the navigation bar, and then select **Configure Client** to display the commands that are used to configure a kubectl command line to connect to this ICP Cluster.

   ![Configure Client](images/kubectl/configureclient.jpg)

-3. When the **Configure client** dialog is displayed, click the copy commands icon as shown below:
+3. When the **Configure client** dialog displays, click the copy commands icon as shown below:

   ![Copy Commands](images/kubectl/copycommands.jpg)

 4. Return to the terminal window and paste in the commands.
-The output will be similar to that shown below:
+The output is similar to that shown below:

   ```
   # kubectl config set-cluster cluster.local --server=https://9.37.138.189:8001 --insecure-skip-tls-verify=true